 In X-Men #157, Wolverine says to Cyclops, "Listen bub, I appreciate the faith in me, but I can't be on ALL the teams"— a nod to Marvel's tendency to put him in an unbelievable amount of titles.

 In Batman, The Joker has fluctuated nigh constantly from harmless prankster, to larcenous loon, to homicidal harlequin of hate.
 Grant Morrison took note and made it part of his canon personality that, well, he doesn't really have a personality.
-He just reinvents himself constantly every single morning.
+He just reinvents himself every single morning.
 He first mentioned it in Arkham Asylum: A Serious House on Serious Earth, and revisited the concept throughout his stint that began with Batman and Son.